 For information regarding taxes on withdrawals consult a tax advisor and review the Special Tax Notice Regarding Plan Payments.
-For additional information regarding the 10% additional income tax on early withdrawals from a 401(k) plan see IRS Form 5329.

 FEDERAL TAX WITHHOLDING ON WITHDRAWALS

 For lump sum and periodic withdrawals, federal law requires a 20% federal income tax withholding from your payment.
 If you would like to withhold more than 20% of your payment for federal income taxes, you must complete and return IRS Form W-4R with this withdrawal request.